River Water Quality

 The Importance of Our Waterways

-The Importance of Our WaterwaysHong Kong's steep terrain and high summer rainfall mean that there are many rivers, streams and concrete-lined channels, particularly in the New Territories.
+Hong Kong's steep terrain and high summer rainfall mean that there are many rivers, streams and concrete-lined channels, particularly in the New Territories.
 It is crucial to keep these waterways clean and free from pollution as they are beneficial in more ways than one.
 The upstream provides a steady supply of drinking water, a portion of which feeds our reservoirs, and the downstream reaches can be used for irrigation and help to preserve various forms of aquatic life.
 They also serve as a passage of storm water to the sea.
 A polluted waterway will not only affect your health, but also that of Hong Kong's ecosystem.

 Monitoring River Water Quality

-• Determine the health of waterways.
+- Determine the health of waterways.

-• Reveal long-term changes in water quality.
+- Reveal long-term changes in water quality.

-• Assess compliance with the statutory water quality objectives.
+- Assess compliance with the statutory water quality objectives.

-• Provide a basis for water pollution control strategies.
+- Provide a basis for water pollution control strategies.

-The monitoring process involves the measurement of over 40 parameters, including physico-chemical characteristics, organics, nutrients, toxic metals and bacteria.
+The monitoring process involves the measurement of over 50 parameters, including physico-chemical characteristics, organics, nutrients, toxic metals and bacteria.
 Field measurements are performed and water samples are collected for further laboratory analyses every month.

-More on river water quality monitoring
+More on river water quality monitoringWater Quality Index and Data

 The Environmental Protection Department maintains a Water Quality Index so you can gauge the state of our rivers and streams.
 The Index monitors the level of dissolved oxygen, 5-day biochemical oxygen demand and ammonia nitrogen content in our waterways.
 Low dissolved oxygen can be harmful to most aquatic life, whereas high 5-day biochemical oxygen demand and ammonia nitrogen levels indicate the presence of organic pollution and sewage contamination.
-In recent years, the majority of rivers in Hong Kong have been designated as good to excellent.
+In recent years, the majority of rivers in Hong Kong have been designated as "Good" to "Excellent".
 Recent water quality data are available for download from the Environmental Protection Department's website.

-For further enquiries on the river water quality data, please contact the Department's Customer Service Centre at 2838 3111 or by email to enquiry@epd.gov.hk.
+River water quality dataFor further enquiries on the river water quality data, please contact the Department's Customer Service Centre at 2838 3111 or by email to enquiry@epd.gov.hk.

 River Water Quality Annual Reports